Fasting from Leadership and Other Self-Inflicted Sabbaticals

 One of those perspectives is,

-An 8-week sabbatical, on a cycle of three-years, could do wonders for school leaders, district leaders and network leaders alike.
 Yes, there’s the rest and rejuvenation element– but there’s also the perspective you gain about yourself, the people around you and the field of education with all of its complexities and nuanced challenges.

 Sometimes engaging in the day-to-day , the urgent, and the tactical just doesn’t allow enough space to evaluate current tactics and strategies – and so we continue on autopilot, and sometimes get burnt out.
 Allowing leaders a sabbatical helps them observe the sector from a distance, and more objectively.
 With that comes new opportunities to do things better and differently because you take the time to see things that way.